chuanconggao/RegexOrder/README.md

 - Any idea or contribution is highly welcome.

-Our regexes utilize some advanced Unicode features, that are not available in standard `re` library yet.
-Thus, the more advanced [`regex`](https://pypi.org/project/regex/) library must be used to match our regexes.
+## Reference

+This library is part of the implementation for our research paper to be submitted.

 ## Installation

 This package is available on PyPI.
 Just use `pip3 install -U RegexOrder` to install it.

+Our regexes utilize some advanced Unicode features, that are not available in standard `re` library yet.
+Thus, the more advanced [`regex`](https://pypi.org/project/regex/) library must be used to match our regexes.

 ## Examples